Mumble-SRL/MBurger-Android/Readme.md

 You should use `MBurgerTasks` static methods to retrieve data from MBurger dashboard, this class has public static fuctions which will call asynchronously MBurger API.
 You have 2 ways to retrieve data from API, using a **Listener** or using **Actions**.

 The **Listener** approach is the easiest one, with every method of the `MBurgerTasks` class you should pass the corresponding listener to return data from the fuction to your control.
-All the listeners are inside the `MBApiResultsListeners` and all of them are simple interfaces that will return the Nooko object you asked or or an error message.
+All the listeners are inside the `MBApiResultsListeners` and all of them are simple interfaces that will return the MBurger object you asked or or an error message.
 For example, you should use a `MBApiProjectResultListener` (implementing it to your Activity or Fragment or creating a new one runtime) to obtain Project basic data, so the class will implement these methods:

 ```java